Dhanush-Raj1/Gmail-Assistant-Project/README.md

 ---

 ## 🚀 Project Overview
-The Gmail Assistant is an AI-driven application that helps users interact with their Gmail accounts using natural language.
-Built with Agno AI (formerly Phidata), Groq LLM, and Streamlit , it allows users to:
+- The Gmail Assistant is an AI-driven application that helps users interact with their Gmail accounts using natural language.
+Built with Agno AI (formerly Phidata), Groq LLM, and Streamlit.
+- The assistant utilizes Google OAuth 2.0 for authentication and interacts with the Gmail API to fetch and manage emails securely.
+- It allows users to:

-📩 Read emails – Retrieve and summarize recent emails.
+    1. 📩 Read emails – Retrieve and summarize recent emails.
-🔍 Search emails – Find emails based on keywords, sender, or date.
+    2. 🔍 Search emails – Find emails based on keywords, sender, or date.
-✉ Send emails – Compose and send emails via Gmail.
+    3. ✉ Send emails – Compose and send emails via Gmail.
-📂 Manage emails – Handle spam, categorize emails, and more.
+    4. 📂 Manage emails – Handle spam, categorize emails, and more.
-The assistant utilizes Google OAuth 2.0 for authentication and interacts with the Gmail API to fetch and manage emails securely.